 UNICEF will procure the vaccines through the competitive pharmaceutical market.
 Currently, Merck and GlaxoSmithKline (GSK) are the only manufacturers who have prequalified for the HPV vaccines.

-A series of challenges face the implementation of demonstration programs in the developing countries.
-Many of the countries don’t offer regular health services for the girls aged 9-13.
+A series of challenges face the implementation of demonstration programs in developing countries.
+Many of the countries don’t offer regular health services for girls aged 9-13.
 Additionally, it is difficult to ensure that the girls at the highest risk will be reached, and difficult to ensure that sexually transmitted cancer-causing infections are identified and prevented.